RockefellerArchiveCenter/DTeamDocs/values.md

 Strive for excellence, but don’t let the pursuit of perfection intimidate or immobilize your efforts.
 Focus on creating a workable solution that can be tested and improved.

 ##Focus on the user.##
-The Digital Team provides a service for many different constituencies, and you should always remember that you work for the good of others.
+We serve multiple constituencies and always work for the good of others.
 Engage with users to understand their needs, prioritize solutions, and produce outcomes that provide high-quality and useful services for both researchers and RAC staff.

-##Empower the user.##
-Provide the resources, training, and support for users to feel empowered to use and troubleshoot our systems.
+Provide the resources, training, and support necessary for users to feel empowered to use and troubleshoot our systems.

 ##Build networks, not silos.##
 Work towards building systems that are open and interoperable, leveraging existing open-source standards and tools whenever possible.
 Work towards human collaboration as well; work together with others to best take advantage of skills and expertise.